-- If your complaint is about the Headteacher, please contact the Chair of Governors, Sarah Drake.
+- If your complaint is about the Headteacher, please contact the Chair of Governors, Tony Down.
 The school office will put you in direct contact with her.

 - A copy of the full Complaints Policy is available from the school office.